Docoppolis/Student_Management_System/README.md

 - Handled backend operations for the staff dashboard, powering reports and internal statistics
 - Collaborated with frontend team to ensure seamless user navigation and state management

+### Developer: **Sean Finch**

+#### Personal Contributions:
+- Designed and implemented backend API using Java and Micronaut
+- Created various REST endpoints
+- Developed backend and frontend logic for the grade calculation, what-if, and register/drop
+- Built backend support for student logic
+- Implemented backend functionality for instructor operations
+- Set up frontend code and logic for API requests

 ---

 ## Notes